 - go to Step 3.

-Using the information supplied in the correspondence form the customer or the WAM referral, check if you have the following information for the customer and their partner.
+Using the information supplied in the correspondence from the customer or the WAM referral, check if you have the following information for the customer and their partner

 - new address, including country